-Now that you've had some hands-on experience with TimescaleDB, hopefully you can see how many of Timescale's powerful features can help you manage your time-series data while easily mining for deeper insights. 💥
+Now that you've had some hands-on experience with Timescale, hopefully you can see how many of Timescale's powerful features can help you manage your time-series data while easily mining for deeper insights. 💥

-To continue your exploration of TimescaleDB, here are some valuable next steps to help you on your way to becoming a time-series superhero.
+To continue your exploration of Timescale, here are some valuable next steps to help you on your way to becoming a time-series superhero.

 One of the first things most developers want to do is look at the data they're currently working with in the database.
 There are a number of methods for importing data that you currently have, whether it exists in another database or a .csv file.